Broadly, the question we are striving to answer in the Language and Brain Lab is: How does the brain process language?

-Professor Aditi Lahiri’s Engineering and Physical Sciences Research Council (EPSRC, UKRI) project started on October 1st, 2022 and investigates the principle of Pertinacity - or persistence.
+Professor Aditi Lahiri’s EPSRC (selected by the ERC) project started on October 1st, 2022 and investigates the principle of Pertinacity - or persistence.

 Our current major project, called MORPHON, started in October 2016 and is funded by the European Research Council (ERC).